-We have been eelcted as a membeer of the OPC Foundation.
-OPC is the interoperability standard for the secure and reliable exchange of data in the industrial automation space and in other industries.
+We have been elected as a member of the OPC Foundation.
+OPC is the interoperability standard for secure and reliable exchange of data in the industrial automation space and in other industries.
 It is platform independent and ensures the seamless flow of information among devices from multiple vendors.
 The OPC Foundation is responsible for the development and maintenance of this standard.

 Today the acronym OPC stands for Open Platform Communications.

 Technical debt in embedded networked products like Internet of Things is becoming an increasingly complex issue since products often contains both software and hardware, technology is rapidly developing with new software versions released frequently.
 Our new project SDK4ED intends to tackle these issues by providing tools for automatic optimization of technical debt, energy efficiency, dependability and performance in IoT products.

 This project is partially funded by the European Union’s Horizon 2020 research and innovation program under grant agreement No 780572.

 CNet has been selected as one of the eight finalists in the challenge “Time for elevation” from Hiab – Cargohack.